 Virginia law requires all voters to provide either an acceptable form of ID or sign an ID Confirmation Statement at the polls.
 Voters arriving at the polls without an acceptable form of ID will be required to either sign an ID Confirmation Statement or vote a provisional ballot.
 If a voter votes a provisional ballot, they will have until noon on the Friday following the election to deliver a copy of identification to their locality’s electoral board or sign an ID Confirmation Statement in order for their provisional ballot to be counted.
 Please see below in Provisional Ballot Process for Voters Who Arrive Without Identification for more information on how the provisional ballot process will work for those arriving to the polls without ID.

 Virginia’s ID requirements also apply to early voters who vote at the General Registrar's Office or at a satellite voting location.
 Please see the Absentee and Early Voting page for additional instructions and requirements when voting early.

-Acceptable forms of identification for voting at the polling place or voting early include the following:
+Acceptable forms of identification for voting at the polling place or voting early:

 A voter who does not bring an acceptable ID to the polls or does not sign an ID Confirmation Statement will be offered a provisional ballot.